stephentino/estimate_akm/README.md

 where $\alpha_i$ is the person effect for individual $i$, $\psi_j$ is the firm effect for firm $j$, $X_{it}$ is a vector of time-varying characteristics for individual $i$ at time $t,$ $\beta$ is a conformable vector of coefficients, and $\varepsilon_{ijt}$ is the residual.
 Included in the vector $X_{it}$ are variables for marital status, province of residence, year effects, and controls for age (more details below).

-The fixed effects are high-dimensional, since there are many firms and individuals in the typical matched employer-employee dataset.
-This makes AKM-style models difficult to estimate in practice.
-To overcome this challenge, I use the *lfe* package in *R* to estimate the model with high-dimensional fixed effects.

 ### Identification

 The firm effects are not identified for all firms in the matched employer-employee data.
 They are only identified for firms that are "connected".
 Two firms are "connected" if there exists a worker who moves between them.
 Thus, an important step prior to estimating the AKM-style model involves extracting the "largest connected set" of workers and firms from the matched employer-employee data.
 To extract the largest connected set of workers and firms, I use the *igraph* package.
 The employer-employee data can be viewed as a graph where the firms are nodes and the edges are worker flows between firms.
 The largest connected set is equivalent to the maximal connected component of the worker-firm graph.

 To control for age effects, I include a quartic polynomial in age in the vector of controls $X_{it}$.
 However, since I also include year effects in $X_{it}$, the linear term of the polynomial in age is not identified (age is a linear function of year and birth year, and the person effects are colinear with birth year).
-Therefore, I omit the linear term of the polynomial in age and apply a normalization to age, following the literature.
+Therefore, I omit the linear term of the polynomial in age and also normalize age by subtracting and dividing by the age at which the earnings profile is at a maximum in the sample used in the model estimation.
+This approach of omitting the linear term of the polynomial in age and normalizing age in this way follows [Card et al. (2018)](https://doi.org/10.1086/694153).

 For the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.
 This is an untestable assumption, although some evidence in support of this assumption can be found in the literature.

 Another implicit assumption of the AKM-style model is that the worker and firm effects are additively separable.
 Other methods, such as the BLM method [(Bonhomme, Lamadon, and Manresa, 2019)](https://doi.org/10.3982/ECTA15722) should be used if there are reasons to believe that the assumption of additive separability does not hold.

+The fixed effects are high-dimensional, since there are many firms and individuals in the typical matched employer-employee dataset.
+This makes AKM-style models difficult to estimate in practice.
+To overcome this challenge, I use the *lfe* package in *R* to estimate the model with high-dimensional fixed effects.

 ## Data